CITY OFFICES, SERVICES OPERATING ON MONDAY: City offices will be open on Monday, October 12, Native American Day in South Dakota.

 To subscribe texting 'AlertRC' to 85511 for Rapid City events and 'AlertPC' to 85511 for Pennington County events.
 Text “STOP’ to cancel subscription at any time.
 There is no cost to sign up for this service, however standard messaging and data rates apply.

-**DIGITAL MEDIA POLICY: The City is advising the public of a new requirement for digital media material for presentations at City Council and City Committee meetings.
+**DIGITAL MEDIA POLICY: The City is advising the public of a requirement for digital media material for presentations at City Council and City Committee meetings.
 Effective May 1, 2017, digital media submissions must be provided at least 24 hours in advance of the meeting where the material will be presented.
 In addition, no digital media containing music will be accepted.

 "This new guideline will allow for more efficient presentation of the item, ensuring there are no compatibility or virus issues with the item and the City's display system, as well as providing sufficient time for City staff to contact individuals for any changes that may be needed to the item prior to the meeting," said Darrell Shoemaker, City Communications Coordinator.
 "Too often, items are brought in a few moments before the start of a meeting, even after the meeting has started, and there is not sufficient time to ensure compatibility with our system, make sure there are no viruses, problems or issues with the item and for effective presentation of the item."